-In addition to the minimum protection required for working in a Lawson laboratory, additional PPE may be required when working with infectious agents.
+In addition to the minimum working in a Lawson may be required when protection required for laboratory, additional PPE working with infectious agents.
 This may depend on the type of work being done (i.e. using a centrifuge or vortex) and the engineering controls that are available.
-A Biosafety Risk Assessment will be conducted at the time of LBAPP renewal and will be reviewed annually by the laboratory supervisor (Appendix C).
-Any changes made will be discussed with the personnel affected.
+A Biosafety Risk Assessment must be conducted at the time of LBAPP renewal and will be reviewed annually by the laboratory supervisor (Appendix F).
+Any changes made must be discussed with the personnel affected.
 (Chapter 4 of the CBS details the use of PPE in Containment Level 2 laboratories).
+Proper donning and doffing procedures can be found in the Lawson SOP for PPE use.